kevinfaveri/vue-twemoji-picker/docs/docs/twemoji-textarea-api/index.md

 - This component inherits all Twemoji Picker events.
 You can check them [here](/docs/twemoji-picker-api#events).

+### contentChangedHtml

+This event fires everytime the textarea content is updated.
+Has one parameter which is the update content in HTML format in the textarea.

 ### contentChanged
+- Parameter | Type : ``content | string``

 This event fires everytime the textarea content is updated.
+Has one parameter which is the update content in escaped format in the textarea.

 ### actualContentLengthChanged
 - Parameter | Type : ``actualLength | number``

 This event fires everytime the textarea content is updated.
-Has a parameter which indicates the length of the content (which is in fact not a simple content.length) because some emoji unicode in Javascript are sometimes counted as more than 1 in length value.
+Has one parameter which indicates the length of the content (which is in fact not a simple content.length) because some emoji unicode in Javascript are sometimes counted as more than 1 in length value.

 ```js
 actualContentLengthChanged(actualLength) {